the-artinet-project/artinet-sdk/examples/README.md

 node examples/file-storage-client-continued.js
 ```

-### Code Deployment Examples

-These examples demonstrate how to prepare your agent code for deployment, including bundling and using the task handling proxies.

--   `examples/code-deployment.js`: Shows a JavaScript agent structured for deployment.
--   `examples/code-deployment.ts`: Shows a TypeScript agent structured for deployment, which will be bundled by the deployment process.

-These examples utilize `taskHandlerProxy` and `fetchResponseProxy` (from `examples/task-wrapper.js`, which is a simplified version of `src/utils/deployment/task-wrapper.ts`) to interact with a simulated deployment environment.

-## Test Deployment Feature

-The Artinet SDK now includes a **Test Deployment** feature.
-This allows you to bundle your agent code (as demonstrated in the Code Deployment Examples) and test its execution against a sandboxed deployment environment provided by Artinet.
-This is a crucial step for verifying your agent\'s behavior before a full deployment.

-You can see this in action in our internal tests (`tests/deployment.test.ts`), which use the `bundle` utility and the `testDeployment` function.

-**Coming Soon: Full Agent Deployment!** Beta users will get access to full serverless agent deployment capabilities in the coming days.
-This will allow you to host your agents directly on the Artinet platform, making them accessible to other agents and users.
-Stay tuned for more details!

 ## Known Issues

 - The file storage server does not properly maintain conversation history between restarts - it treats each message as if it were the first message in a conversation